Metali/PandaPHP/README.md

 # PandaPHP
 Tired and lazy as a panda to write all your SQL request?
-PandaPHP is a php database framework to simplify your sql request, by allow you to build them step by step:
+PandaPHP is a php database framework to simplify your SQL requests, allowing you to build them step by step. :

 ```php
 $Panda->select(...)->where(...)->execute();